aminekun90/aminebouzahar.github.io/README.md

 - 👋 Hi, I’m amine
 - 👀 I’m interested in programming on python angular flask and IOT
 - 🌱 I’m currently learning lot of subjects about machine learning and IoT and python
+- 👨🏻‍💻 I'm currently different repos on python like bot for discord, detecting things in the network like set top boxes bonjour/avahi ...etc.
 - 📫 How to reach me : mohamed.amine.bouzahar@gmail.com
 <!---
 aminekun90/aminekun90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.